Guide to Bangalore Apartment Maintenance Charges and Costs

 • Prices are different based on the project size, facilities, developer’s reputation, and ownership year.

-How Developer-Led Maintenance Works
+How Builders-Led Maintenance Works

 • Shared space maintenance: cleaning of corridors, lobby, and parking spaces.